Iberdrola with electric mobility

 Battery range

-The range of mid-range vehicles is between 250 and 400 kilometres.
-Increasing the driving time of vehicles without the need for charging exponentially improves their usability.
+The autonomy of mid-range vehicles is between 250 and 400 kilometres.
+Increasing the driving time of vehicles without the need for charging improves their usability exponentially.

 Icon of an electric car with a cable